Green refuse bin - FAQs

 A: Occasionally collections are missed.
 If the container has not been put out by 7am, it may well not be collected and the crew will not return until the next scheduled collection day.
 The collection crews record and report any instances where containers have not been put out for collection.
 If the bin contains items that are not accepted, such as DIY waste, stones/rubble, building material and so on, it will not be emptied.

-If your collection has been accidentally missed and has not been collected by 3.30pm on your collection day, please contact us or use our online form.
+If your collection has been accidentally missed and has not been collected by 3.30pm on your collection day, please visit our missed collections page to check service updates and find details of how to report a missed collection.
 The crew will have 48hrs to collect the missed bin but will aim to return on the next working day where possible, so please leave your bins out at the kerbside until collection.
 Please ensure that you contact us within 48 hours of your scheduled collection otherwise we will be unable to return.

 Q: My bin is damaged.
 What can I do?